The Novice (film): Plot

 After a physics class in which she takes the same exam multiple times over, obsessively competitive college freshman Alex Dall sets out to join the Wellington College Novice Rowing Program.
-Shortly after the first training session her thoughts become occupied with the sport - in particular with the consistent form practiced while rowing.
+Shortly after the first training session, her thoughts become occupied with the sport - in particular with the consistent form practiced while rowing.

-Jamie Brill, another freshman taking up rowing as a means to attain a much needed athletic scholarship, is quickly labeled as the "best novice" on the team to the chagrin of Alex - which further fuels her obsessive drive.
-Over time, Alex improves her rowing times at the detriment of her academic performance, and she and Jamie are moved into the varsity team.
+Jamie Brill, another freshman taking up rowing as a means to attain a much needed athletic scholarship, is quickly labeled as the "best novice" on the team to the chagrin of Alex, further fueling the latter's obsessive drive.
+Over time, Alex improves her rowing times to the detriment of her academic performance, and she and Jamie are moved into the varsity team.
 While Jamie quickly adapts to the new environment, Alex fails to fit in both socially and athletically, and accidentally knocks herself out during a major race.

 Moved back to the novice team, Alex loses her already tenuous friendship with Jamie, and during the first joint novice/varsity practice passes out while exercising and urinates herself.
 After Erin, a varsity rower and trainer, outlines the criteria to officially make varsity but expresses doubt in Alex due to her small stature, Alex begins vigorously practicing alone, but is interrupted by Coach Pete who has been taking increasing notice of her potentially self-harmful level of commitment.
 Pete initially attempts to dissuade Alex from working so hard, but eventually offers to assist her in using a scull to practice alone during winter break.

 Alex steadily improves as a rower by practicing over fall break, and begins a romance with Dani, her former teaching assistant.
 Alex and Jamie are eager to try out for the "1V boat" which the best members of the team row on, but are denied the opportunity by Coaches Pete and Edwards.
 Meanwhile, Alex's health deteriorates, with a wound on her palm frequently bleeding.